polydes/byRobinextensionmanager/README.md

 - 2019-01-05(0.2.1) Added some usefull blocks for all platforms to use http://ip-api.com (see documentation)
 - 2019-01-08(0.2.2) Fix: Android  apk is not "zipaligned"  when up upload to googleplay
 - 2019-01-13(0.2.3) Updated for Vungle Extension 0.0.6
+- 2019-01-20(0.2.4) Added NSPhotoLibraryAddUsageDescription to save image to camera roll with Simple Share extension.

 ## Submitting a Pull Request